Stacey-bee/alx-low_level_programming/0x02-functions_nested_loops/README.md

 This README.md file describes the content of all the files in this directory.

 File 0-holberton.c includes a  program that prints Holberton, followed by a new line.
+File 1-alphabet.c includes a function that prints the alphabet, in lowercase.